docker/get-involved/content/en/docs/EventHandbooks/JAVA/building/_index.md

 docker container inspect --format='{{(index (index .NetworkSettings.Ports "8080/tcp") 0).HostPort}}' <CONTAINER ID>
 ```

-## Build a Docker Image with JDK 15
+## Build and Run a Docker Image with JDK 15

 This chapter explains how to create a Docker image with JDK 9.